-Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
-Every year thousands of students with Cambridge International AS & A Levels gain places at leading universities worldwide.
-They are valued by top universities around the world including those in the UK, US (including lvy League universities), Europe, Australia, Canada and New Zealand.
+Every year thousands of learners with Cambridge International AS & A Levels gain places at leading universities worldwide.
+Cambridge International AS & A Levels are accepted and valued by top universities around the world including those in the UK, US (including Ivy League universities), European nations, Australia, Canada and New Zealand.
+Learners should check the university website for specific entry requirements before applying.